 Growing Water Lotus

-Few plants lend a more exotic touch to the garden than the water lotus.
-Its dramatic leaves and fragrant blooms strike a dramatic pose in any pond or water feature—so much so that often all that’s needed is one plant to enjoy the full impact.
+Few plants lend a more enchanting touch to the garden than the water lotus.
+Its dramatic leaves and fragrant blooms strike a dramatic pose in any pond or water feature — so much so that often all that’s needed is one plant to enjoy the full impact.

 Lotuses are close relatives to the water lily, and there are two different species – the North American native, Nelumbo lutea, and the other found in Asia, Nelumbo nucifera.
 Within those species are many varieties, ranging from ones that grow two to six or eight feet tall and others with leaves ranging from three inches to three feet wide.